Ports of Call

 Dominica was once one of the British Windward Islands, situated between Guadeloupe and Martinique in the Caribbean.
-Tourism has recently exploded on the island, which is increasingly popular as a stop for cruise ships, particularly since it became the setting for the hit movie franchise Pirates of the Caribbean.
+Tourism has exploded on the island, which has become a popular stop for cruise ships, particularly since it became the setting for the hit movie franchise Pirates of the Caribbean.
 Tourists shouldn't visit for the typical Caribbean sandy beaches, though, as the coastline is rugged and dramatic, with steep cliffs plunging into the sea.
 Nature has indeed traded white-sandy beaches for other treasures on this volcanic island, such as thick forests, gushing rivers and magnificent waterfalls.
 Offshore there is a wondrous world for scuba divers, with diverse sloping reefs, pinnacles, walls and underwater hot springs to explore.

 Become our Dominica Travel Expert